Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: System Model and Problem Formulation

 Note that the delay $T_i$ in Eq.~(\ref{eq:task_delay_nonconvex}) is not a convex function w.r.t. the offloading and resource allocation decisions.
 This is due to the its non-convex components in the form of the ratio of these variables $x/r$ (where $x$ and $r$ are offloading decision and resource allocation variables, respectively).
 Consequently, the formulated problem with delay constraints is not a convex optimization problem.
-To formulate a convex optimization problem, we convert $T_i$ in Eq.~(\ref{eq:task_delay_nonconvex}) to a convex one.
+To leverage convex optimization, we convert $T_i$ in Eq.~(\ref{eq:task_delay_nonconvex}) to a convex one.
+Because $x_{i}^{l},x_{ij}^{f},x_{ij}^{c}$ are binary variables, we have $x_{i}^{l}=(x_{i}^{l})^2,x_{ij}^{f}=(x_{ij}^{f})^2,~\text{and}~ x_{ij}^{c}=(x_{ij}^{c})^2$.
+Thus, we can equivalently reformulate $T_i$ as